Will Wall Street love Snapchat as much as millennials?

+Snap Inc., the parent of social media sensation Snapchat, has priced shares of its initial public offering at $17, putting its valuation at $23.6 billion.
+The company is scheduled to begin trading on Thursday at the New York Stock Exchange, under the ticker name SNAP.

-Investors are eagerly buying shares of Snap, hoping to have a piece of what some analysts have said could become the biggest tech haul since Facebook.
+Investors are eager to "snap up" shares in the company, hoping to have a piece of what some analysts have said could become the biggest tech haul since Facebook.

 Gene Munster, co-founder of Loup Ventures, told CNBC that Snap may be in for a rough ride.